 The staff of the DEWC are students from all divisions of the university who have studied writing center theory and practice and interned in the DEWC.
 To learn more about our current staff, including their specialties and schedules, visit our Meet Our Staff page.

 Does using the Writing Center violate the Honor Code?

 Coming to the DEWC is not a violation of the Honor Code.
 Some professors may prefer that you mention your visit when you turn in a paper, and some may forbid it on take home exams.
 When in doubt, ask your professor.

 Will you tell my professor I visited the Writing Center?

-Only if you ask us to!
+We will if you ask us to!
 While we use data from our sign-in sheets to improve outreach, we never contact your professor about your consultation without discussing it with you first.
 However, please note that having the DEWC contact your professor may be in your best interest - it shows the professor you’ve made an additional effort on the assignment, which might encourage them to award a higher grade.

 Who is Debby Ellis?

-Professor Ellis was a scholar of Medieval Literature and a professor of English here at Southwestern.
+Professor Ellis was a scholar of Medieval Literature and a beloved professor of English here at Southwestern.
 She helped establish the Feminist Studies Program and the Undergraduate Writing Center.
 When Professor Ellis died in 1999, her students suggested that the Undergraduate Writing Center be renamed in honor of her memory.